arg1998/arg1998.github.io/src/pages/blog/nextjs-on-github-pages/content.md

 With this script, I can create a new blog post in under 10 seconds with all the necessary infrastructure and everything gets updated automatically because of the way I have set up my simple and small JSON database.

 #### _Markdown Rendering_
 To actually write content for an article or a blog post, I needed a way to display rich content where elements such as headers, lists, tables, mathematical expressions, code syntax highlighting, etc are easy to write and display.
 Markdown is a great tool for this.
-Specifically, `react-markdown` package is the one I chose. `react-markdown` uses `remark` and `rehype` and their multitude of plugins to render markdown as html.
+Specifically, `react-markdown` package is the one I chose. `react-markdown` uses `remark` and `rehype` and their multitude of plugins to render markdown as HTML.
 I used bellow plugins to extend the functionality of `react-markdown` and achieve my desired outcome:

 - `react-markdown` – Renders Markdown as React components.
 - `remark-math` – Parses LaTeX math equations in Markdown.